"Our Lives, Our Voices and Together Type 1 has had such a positive impact in building my confidence and showed me what I wanted to do."

 Building confidence

-Our Lives Our Voices has had such a positive impact in building my confidence and showed me what I wanted to do.
+Our Lives, Our Voices and Together Type 1 has had such a positive impact in building my confidence and showed me what I wanted to do.
 Without it, I don’t think I’d be able to go out into the community and speak to other people living with type 1 diabetes about my experiences, my tips, and generally about my personality.

 Not only that, the programme has also helped me discover my passion for volunteering.
 The only way I can describe it is that I’ve caught some sort of bug – that wouldn’t have been possible without Our Lives Our Voices.
 Unlike the common cold, I don’t want to get rid of it!